Perturbative quantum simulation: Numerical Simulation

 where $\hat {b}_{i}$ and $\hat {b}_{i}^{\dagger }$ are the bosonic annihilation and creation operators, ${\hat {n}}_{i}={\hat {b}}_{i}^{\dagger }{\hat {b}}_{i}$ gives the number of particles on the site $i$, $t_{ij}$ describes the hopping strength, $U$ describes the on-site interaction, and $h_i$ is the on-site chemical potential that can be tuned in various quantum systems.
 The model reduces to the Bose-Hubbard model $H_{\rm BHM}$ when only nearest-neighbour hopping is allowed, i.e., $t_{ij}=\delta_{|i-j|,1}t$.
 While the Bose-Hubbard model is not exactly solvable for finite values of $U$ and $t$, in the large $U$ limit $U/t \rightarrow + \infty$, this model reduces to the Tomonaga-Luttinger gas Hamiltonian, which describes the collective behaviour of hard-core bosons~\cite{Cazalilla.RevModPhys.83.1405}.
 Using the Holstein and Primakoff transformation, the Bose-Hubbard model is mapped onto the XX spin chain model

-with $\hat{\sigma}_{j} $ representing the Pauli operator on the $j$th site and the effective interacation $J=-2t$.
+with $\hat{\sigma}_{j} $ representing the Pauli operator on the $j$th site and the effective interaction $J=-2t$.
 The hard-core bosons can also be related to the one-dimensional free spinless fermions using the Jordan-Wigner transformation.

-The quantum walks of the $1$D translationally invariant bosons was experimentally demonstrated in Ref.~\cite{yan2019strongly}.
-The device system, a 12-qubit superconducting processor, can be well described by the hard-core boson Hamiltonian in Eq.~\eqref{eq:BHM_SM}.
+The quantum walks of the $1$D translationally invariant (i.e., the hopping strengths are the same $t_{ij} = t$) bosons were experimentally demonstrated in Ref.~\cite{yan2019strongly}.
+Their device system, a 12-qubit superconducting processor, can be well described by the hard-core boson Hamiltonian in \autoref{eq:BHM_SM}.
 In our numerical simulation, we break the translational invariance and investigate the collective excitations including the density distribution and correlations of bosons with several reduced interaction strength.
 We consider two clusters of the interacting bosons with tunable hopping strength $t_{ij} = t'$ on the boundary of subsystems.
 The Hamiltonian can be expressed as $H=H_1+H_2 + V^{\rm int}$ with the local Hamiltonian and interactions on the boundary as

 Here, $\sigma_{l,i}$ represents Pauli operators acting on the $i$th site of $l$th subsystem, and the interactions at the boundary is $J^{\prime} = -2t'$.
-We note that this reduces to the Bose-Hubbard model when $t = t'$.
+Note that this reduces to the Bose-Hubbard model when $t = t'$.